This game has a prototype article

 Mario Paint is a silly drawing/animation/music-creation program by Nintendo.
 LET'S PLAY BUG-SWATTING GAME.

-Prototype, unused music, version differences.
+Unused music, and version differences.

 There's a set of rather useful features that are, for some reason, disabled by default.
 However, they can be unlocked via a simple "code" on the title screen.
 Click on the "N" in MARIOPAINT™ to start the staff roll, and when "PROGRAMMER NORIAKI TERAMOTO" appears hold the right button and click the "N" again.
 Congratulations, you've unlocked the power of the right mouse button!